-Margery D. Rosen, author of Seven Secrets of a Happy Marriage, a book based on her Ladies’ Home Journal column, Can this Marriage be Saved? interviewed hundreds of couples whose marriages were in distress and appeared hopeless.
+Margery D. Rosen wrote Seven Secrets of a Happy Marriage, a book based on her Ladies’ Home Journal column, “Can this Marriage be Saved?”
+She interviewed hundreds of couples whose marriages were in distress and appeared hopeless.

 “The book is a compilation of columns over the years as well as information from social scientists to help couples have hope,” Rosen says.
 “All of the stories are true.
 I actually interviewed husbands, wives and their therapists.
 Interestingly, the main topics for couples in the 1950s and 60s are the same struggles couples deal with today.
 While the specifics of the story change from month to month, the circumstances that can shake the foundation of a marriage remain the same.”

 Here’s what Rosen found when she asked why some marriages burn out and others burn on.

 “The phrase ‘intentional commitment’ comes up often, the conscious desire and choice to make a marriage last,” Rosen says.
 “While commitment and acceptance don’t get a lot of press and they’re not the stuff of sound bites on the network news, it is clear that marriages are stronger when couples focus on what they like and appreciate about each other rather than what irks them.
 Happy couples argue, get depressed, lose jobs, battle over disciplining the kids.
 But their sense of we-ness over me-ness allows them to encourage each other during the good times and empathize during the bad.”